datht4889/AgeGenderDetection/README.md

 ```
 results=model.train(data=config_path, epochs=100, resume=True, iou=0.5, conf=0.001,save=True)
 ```
+config_path is the path to the config.yaml file
 ## Infer
 After training the model, we can make prediction for an image by forwarding the image into model and extract the bounding boxes from the results
 ```